 - If it is the momentary switch, notice how one side of the center slot has an open and a closed side.
 Put the contacts in and the spring should rest on the closed side.
 You will need to use the metal tab on the bottom piece to load the spring.
 This is the most difficult and annoying part.
 Good luck.

 - When you put the bottom piece back on you should bend the tabs back so the switch stays closed.
-You can use a small screw driver to separate the two small prongs and then use the pliers to bend them in.
+You can use a small screwdriver to separate the two small prongs and then use the pliers to bend them in.
 At this point use the multimeter again and see if you fixed the switch by checking for continuity.
-If not than you can try again or admit defeat and go buy a new switch from my store in the parts section – http://www.vintagegamingandmore.com/products-page/parts/.
+If not than you can try again or admit defeat and buy a new switch There are a few places that sell them online such as Best Electronics.
 But hopefully you were able to fix it with one of these steps.
 Leave me a comment and let me know how they turned out.